-- If available, background information on the offender supplied by the reporting law enforcement agency will be on file with Police and Public Safety.
-This information normally includes: offender name, picture, and descriptive information about the offender and the offense. - Notify faculty teaching classes in which the offender has enrolled. - Notify the Early Childhood Education Programs and child development programs, and any other program that involve the presence of minors.
+- If available, background information on the offender supplied by the reporting law enforcement agency will be on file with Police / Public Safety.
+This information normally includes: offender name, picture, and descriptive information about the offender and the offense. - Notify faculty teaching classes in which the offender has enrolled.